 The instigator of Mer Agitée started how he meant to go on with a win in the Record SNSM, then the Transat Jacques Vabre with Emmanuel Le Borgne in 2007.
-And despite Foncia’s technical pit stop in the initial miles, Michel Desjoyeaux bagged the win in style in the Vendée Globe 2008-2009.
-Rechristened MAPFRE, Spaniards Iker Martinez and Xabi Fernandez finished 2nd in the Barcelona World Race 2011, before Jérémie Béyou adorned her in a Maître CoQ livery in 2012.
-Unfortunately her keel head was broken and her race came to an end at Cape Verde.
+And despite Foncia’s technical pit stop in the opening miles (a short circuit), Michel Desjoyeaux bagged the win in style in the Vendée Globe 2008-2009, securing a second victory in as many participations.

-With sponsor Mare out of the picture, Bernard Stamm took over the helm with Jean Le Cam, securing victory in the Barcelona World Race 2015.
-The Finisterian then took possession of it to further optimize it and finish 6th in the last Vendée Globe.
-Hubert, then Finistère Mer Vent or Yes We Cam! served as a training ground for Nicolas Troussel under the colors of CORUM L'Epargne who finished 13th in the 2019 Transat Jacques Vabre.
-The following year, Jean Le Cam completed his fifth Vendée Globe on Hubert with a fourth place.
-In 2022, Eric Bellion will take the helm of the 60-foot boat for the four races of the season!
+With sponsor Mare out of the picture, Swiss skipper Bernard Stamm took over the helm with Jean Le Cam, securing victory in the Barcelona World Race 2015.
+The sailor from north-west Brittany then took possession of her to further optimise her and finished 6th in the Vendée Globe 2016-2017.

+Known as Hubert (in tribute to her builder, Michel Desjoyeaux’s older brother and co-founder of the CDK yard with Jean Le Cam and others), then Finistère Mer Vent or Yes We Cam! the boat served as a practice boat for Nicolas Troussel under the colours of CORUM L'Epargne, who finished 13th in the 2019 Transat Jacques Vabre.
+The following year, Jean Le Cam completed his fifth Vendée Globe on Hubert, earning a fourth place, following the miraculous rescue of Kevin Escoffier.